coiled/dask-bigquery/README.md

 )
 ```

-`to_gbq` writes intermediary Parquet to Google Storage bucket.
-Default bucket name is set to "dask-bigquery-tmp".
+Before loading data into BigQuery, `to_gbq` writes intermediary Parquet to a Google Storage bucket.
+Default bucket name is `dask-bigquery-tmp`.
 You can provide a diferent bucket name by setting the parameter: `bucket="my-gs-bucket"`.
+After the job is done, the intermediary data is deleted.

+If you're using a persistent bucket, we recommend configuring a retention policy that ensures the data is cleaned up even in case of job failures.

 ## Run tests locally

 To run the tests locally you need to be authenticated and have a project created on that account.
 If you're using a service account, when created you need to select the role of "BigQuery Admin" in the section "Grant this service account access to project".

 You can run the tests with